JushaDann/sadl_parsing/README.md

 You will need a way to scan the license itself.
 This package simply decrypts and parses

 ## Usage
+ Firstly, create a Uint8List from the raw data you got from scanning the PDF417 barcode.
+ You can then call the tool to parse and decrypt the data

 try {

-        //Firstly, create a Uint8List from the raw data you got from scanning the PDF417 barcode. final String iso = call.arguments;
+        final String iso = call.arguments;
         Uint8List data = Uint8List.fromList(iso.codeUnits);